Soviut/vue-debounce-provider/README.md

 - Throttling with optional `max-wait` prop
 - Support for leading and tailing evoking of `@timeout` event
 - Cancelable and flushable
-- Debouncing status variable makes toggling a loading spinner easy
+- Debouncing status variable to easily toggle inputs
 - Nuxt plugin built-in

 ## Live Demo